tetlika/revolut/README.md

 # Hello API

-This repository contains a simple "Hello World" application that can be deployed both locally and on AWS.
+This repository contains a simple "Hello" application that can be deployed both locally and on AWS.
 By default, it is configured to use the local environment.

 On local environment - "localstack" is used to mock DynamoDB, Lambda and API gateway functionality.